jentery/508/index.md

 ## Week 9 | 29 February | Make It a Form.

 When and why do texts become documents?
 How do they gather and store information?
+How do they exhibit traces of use?

 Read: Selections from Gitelman, [*Paper Knowledge*](https://www.dukeupress.edu/Paper-Knowledge/) (PDF)